Skip to content

 Is it illegal to travel without travel insurance?

-Taking out travel insurance before you go abroad is not a legal requirement, although some tour operators may insist that you have evidence of a valid travel insurance policy.
-However, it does protect you against medical treatment costs which are much higher than we pay in the UK, as well as providing cancellation cover, and other benefits.
-Not to mention the peace of mind knowing you are covered against the unexpected whilst abroad.
+However, it does protect you against medical treatment costs which are much higher than we pay in the UK, as well as providing cancellation cover and other benefits.
+Not to mention the confidence of knowing you are covered against the unexpected while abroad.

 What is Saga Travel Assistance?